 The default method of averaging results is by Trapezoidal Integration, which calculates the average value that has occurred since the last data storage step.
 A user may also bypass integration altogether uncheck this box (output predictions that occur exactly at a given time-step).

-Biota Modeling Options Parameters
+Biota Modeling Options

 Selecting the option to Model Nutrients Internally will populate the model with additional state variables that track changes to internal nutrient concentrations (N and P) in non-rooted plants.
 See Internal Nutrients in section 4.1 of the AQUATOX Technical Documentation for more information about this optional model.
 Concentrations of internal nutrients will be output in units of ug/L or the “N to org” and “P to org” ratios may be viewed as they change over time.
 Some additional plant parameters are required, see the section on the “Plant Data Screen” in this document.